Falconets secure crucial win over Korea Republic in FIFA U20 Women's World Cup

 Mary Lucky Mkpa missed two glorious chances for Nigeria in the first half, but the Asians managed to survive.

-Recall that Korea lost by a lone goal to Nigeria in the preliminary stages of the last edition two years ago, but they came close to taking the lead in the 15th minute, but Shukurat Oladipo got one foot to a teasing cross from the right to wrong-foot Park.
+Recall that Korea lost by a lone goal to Nigeria in the preliminary stages of the last edition two years ago, but they came close to taking the lead in the 15th minute, but Shukurat Oladipo got one foot to a teasing cross from the right to wrong-foot Park, BSN Sports reports.

 Goalkeeper Shukurat Bakare missed a pull-out in the 28th minute, but the Koreans had nobody to tuck home.